-In Nepal, HIV/AIDS and political violence has left many children alone.
+In Nepal, HIV/AIDS, political violence and natural disasters have left many children alone.
 Since we opened our first Children's Village in Nepal in 1973, we have worked to help children growing up in one of the world's poorest countries.

 Children in Nepal

 The number of children in Nepal without parental care, or at risk of losing such care, is increasing.
 Political unrest, widespread poverty and the spread of HIV/AIDS all rob children of their parents.
 Over a third of children between the ages of five and 14 are forced to work to sustain their families, many in the sex industry.
-Consequently, only 60% of children are enrolled at school drop-out rates are high, meaning few children reap the lifelong benefits of a full education.
+Consequently, only two thirds of children are enrolled at school, and drop-out rates are high, meaning few children reap the lifelong benefits of a full education.